-We have also enabled people to very quickly choose the type of insurance they want, buy it, pay for it and insure their household without our agent having to go out into the field.
+We have also enabled people to very quickly choose the type of insurance they want, buy it, pay for it and ensure their household without our agent had to go out into the field.

 Generali Group requires that we operate as a truly European company in terms of standards, regardless of which market we are working on, and we adapt to that successfully.
 We increasingly use drones to assess damage to crops.
 This provides us with a safe and reliable video account and an indisputable claim for damage settlement, unlike situations where an army of people tasked with evaluating damage spend many hours inspecting some crop fields.
 We’ve also introduced the digital signature to damage settlement claims, thanks to which a large number of our employees are now able to do other things that benefit clients.

 What are your expectations and forecasts for the year ahead?